mvdh7/PyCO2SYS/CONTRIBUTING.md

 ### v1.3 (release imminent)

-  * Package structure now Pythonised so the backend should henceforth remain more stable ([mvdh7](https://github.com/mvdh7)).
+  * Pythonise the package structure so the backend should henceforth remain more stable ([mvdh7](https://github.com/mvdh7)).
   * Add API for integration with Pandas and Xarray ([luke-gregor](https://github.com/luke-gregor))

 ### v1.4